 The Awá people are an indigenous group native to the mountainous regions of northern Ecuador and southern Colombia.
-Theirs is the closest indigenous territory to the threatened Reserva Los Cedros.
+Theirs is one of the closest indigenous territories to the threatened Los Cedros Protected Forest.
 Since their official recognition by the Ecuadorian government in the 1980s, the Awá have been outspoken and politically engaged.
 Their position on the Colombian border, however, has put them in harm’s way: in 2009, more than two dozen Awá, including women and children, were massacred in the conflict between FARC and the Colombian army in the southern Colombian province of Nariño.
-And most recently, an oil spill in Colombian Awá territory destroyed an entire community.
+And more recently, an oil spill in Colombian Awá territory destroyed an entire community.

-In 2017, the Awá saw 70% of their lands included in mining concessions.
-Though many of these concessions have been ‘unofficially’ relinquished, mining companies are still visiting and trying to influence smaller villages, and prospecting has begun in the bordering protected forest of Cerro Golondrinas Reserve, within which a number of major rivers are born.
+When the Ecuadorian government decided to push for mining expansion, the Awá saw 70% of their lands included in mining concessions.
+Though many of these concessions have been “unofficially” relinquished, mining companies are still visiting and trying to influence smaller villages, and prospecting has begun in the bordering protected forest of Cerro Golondrinas Reserve, within which are the headwater of major rivers upon which the Awá rely.
 This protected forest is run collectively by the surrounding communities, and the majority of the Reserve is currently under mining concession.
-Though the President of the community has expressed pro-mining interests, the Awá community has publicly voiced that they are against mining.

-The Canadian mining company Cornerstone bought the mineral rights to more than two-thirds of this protected forest in 2017, without consultation or consent from the reserve managers or the surrounding communities.
-They have already begun the initial stages of mineral prospecting within the reserve, despite ongoing legal challenges, including the protections for the Rights of Nature built into the Ecuadorian constitution.
+The Canadian mining company Cornerstone bought the mineral rights to more than two-thirds of this protected forest in 2017, without consultation or consent from the preserve managers or the surrounding communities.
+They have already begun the initial stages of mineral prospecting within the protected forest, despite ongoing legal challenges, including the protections for the Rights of Nature built into the Ecuadorian constitution.
 Forests like Los Cedros, known as ‘Bosques Protectores’, are wildlands that are protected by the Ecuadorian government from logging and other disturbances.
-However, in 2017 the government decided that these forests were not protected from mining, and sold the mineral rights to these lands.
+However, the current government has decided that these forests are not protected from mining, and has sold the mineral rights to these lands.

-The Intag Valley is the center of mining conflict in northern Ecuador, and home to some of the most outspoken activists against mining expansion in the country, including Isabel Anangono and Carlos Zorilla.
-The people who live along the rushing waters of the Intag river have witnessed 20 years of struggle with mining companies in this region, and now find huge chunks of their territory — encompassing entire townships — sold in mining concessions.
+The Intag Valley is the center of mining conflict in northern Ecuador, and home to some of the most outspoken activists against mining expansion in the country, including Isabel Anangonó and Carlos Zorilla.
+The people who live along the rushing waters of the Intag river have witnessed decades of struggle with mining companies in this region, and now find huge chunks of their territory — encompassing entire townships — sold in mining concessions.
 In the early part of the new millennium, the community banded together and fought against abuses by Canadian mining company Ascendant Copper, which used paramilitary force, pepper spray, and bullets to subdue the community.
 Residents of the Intag Valley refused to allow mining in their region, and locked up the miners and paramilitary security in their local church until authorities came to apprehend them.
-Despite this resistance, though, the amount of land granted to international mining companies has only increased in recent years, and many corporations are actively engaged in prospecting within the valley, in direct violation of the wishes of the communities that live there.